How to make pages easier to read

 Fonts and Spacing

 Contrary to popular advice, you don't have to severly limit your font selection or impliment a special font for dyslexia.
-Heavily stylized fonts can be difficult to read (for anyone) but that doesn't mean you have to use exclusively comic sans
+Heavily stylized fonts can be difficult to read (for anyone) but that doesn't mean you have to use exclusively comic sans.

 letter-spacing

-compare the two examples:
+Compare two examples:

-here is some example text
+Here is some example text with narrow letter spacing.

-here is some example text
+Here is some example text with wider letter spacing.

-the words in the first example are more difficult to read, especially if a whole article used such a narrow letter spacing
+The words in the first example are more difficult to read, especially if a whole article used such a narrow letter spacing.

 word-spacing

-the most important spacing to get right in my opinion
+The most important spacing to get right in my opinion.

-here is some example text
+Here is some example text with little space between words.

-here is some example text
+Here is some example text with larger space between words.

-Speaking of word spacing, one of my least favorite text alignments is justified
+Speaking of word spacing, one of my least favorite text alignments is justified.

 line-height